 As it is with any good service, you don’t have to make up your mind about Hulu Plus right away.
 You can first sign up for a week-long trial without shelling out a penny and then decide on whether you like it or not.
 A tie-up between ABC, NBC and Fox, the company has a list of TV shows and movies which is very long.
 It sort of makes up for that by rendering you TV shows the day after they’re aired on the networks backing the service.
 From the original programming angle, The Awesomes, Behind the Masks and The Wrong Mans are lined up for this year.

-We’re also giving it a thumbs up for the overseas choices which will make it to the library – Fresh Meat, Prisoners of War, Pramface, The Only Way is Essex and Braquo. iOS app?
+We’re also giving it a thumbs up for the overseas choices which will make it to the library – Fresh Meat, Prisoners of War, Pramface and Braquo. iOS app?
 Check.
 Android app?
 Check.
 So you can also take your entertainment with you as long as you have a subscription.
 The iOS application has even been enhanced with parental controls in the form of Kids Lock for iPad.
 The feature delivers advertisement-free programming from the company’s roster of content for children.

 Price: $7.99 per month (you will have to sit through ads on this one)